Pediatric Spinal Cord Injury

 This is devoted to young individuals and their families who are dealing with spinal cord injury and other forms of paralysis.
 The hope is to make this a safe place to discuss what is going on in your lives, your hopes and dreams, and with a few practical tips along the way.

 Please allow me to introduce myself.
 I have been a rehabilitation nurse for quite a few years, working in adult and pediatric settings.
 For 10 years, I worked as a pediatric rehabilitation nursing specialist prior to specializing in spinal cord injury.
 My work in spinal cord injury includes both adults and pediatrics.

-There are some basic differences in treatment of SCI in adults and children.
-These include physiological differences, psychosocial differences and growth and development.
+There are some basic differences in the treatment of SCI in adults and children.
+These include physiological differences, psychosocial differences and growth, and development.

 Parents and family members need to be included in the discussion.
-Issues for parents might include guilt, over and underindulging, strength of the family as well as family dissolution in some cases.
-Add in step parents, grandparents, teachers, friends and influences and opinions abound.
+Issues for parents might include guilt, over and under indulging, the strength of the family as well as family dissolution in some cases.
+Add in step-parents, grandparents, teachers, friends and influences and opinions abound.

 The theme of the first two differences, physiological and psychosocial is the third difference between adults and children, growth and development.
 Between infancy and adulthood vast changes take place in our children.
 No other time in a person’s life contains such a vast amount of change.
 This is a lot to undertake for anyone.